What is the PARVOPET natural product?

-The PARVOPET remedy is classified as a nosode, which means its ingredients are derived from the source -— in this case, the parvovirus.
+The PARVOPET natural product is classified as a nosode, which means its ingredients are derived from the source -— in this case, the parvovirus.

-This formula can help aid in the treatment of parvovirus (or parvo for short) in pets, which is an infection that affects the gastrointestinal tract and is most common in young puppies and kittens.
-PARVOPET works to support the digestive system, thus helping to relieve some of the potentially deadly symptoms associated with parvo.
+This formula can help aid against the parvovirus (or parvo for short) in pets, which is an infection that affects the gastrointestinal tract and is most common in young puppies and kittens.
+PARVOPET works to support the digestive system, thus helping against some of the potentially deadly symptoms associated with parvo.
 This nosode works by:

 - Strengthening the immune system